I'm Capt. Treg Renoud and would like to welcome you to my website.

 Group Size & Rates

-Please refer to the Charters - Rates button at the top of the page for more information.
+Please refer to the Rates button at the top of the page for more information.

-A 25' Rampage walk around with small cabin with privacy and toilet.
-The boat is an inboard and is powered by a Mercruiser v8 5.7 liter.
+A 24' Rampage walk around with small cabin with privacy and toilet.
+The boat is an inboard and is powered by a Mercruiser V8 5.7 liter and is 9'10" wide with the largest. cockpit of its size.
 There is a bimini top for shade during the trip.

-Please refer to the Boat Info - Pics button at the top of the page for more information.
+Please refer to the Boats button at the top of the page for more information.

 Where You Fish

-Charter offerings include either Gulf of Mexico fishing within 9 miles of shore (Florida state waters) or in Tampa Bay fishing.
+Charter offerings include either Gulf of Mexico fishing within 9 miles of shore (Florida state waters) or in Tampa Bay.